melanieberrut/react-e-com/README.md

 # Routing

-All the new routes should be defined in SiteRouting.js which is a context for entire app.
+All the new routes should be defined in App.js which is a context for entire app.

 Routing use done using [React Router](https://reacttraining.com/react-router/) , some [Examples](https://reacttraining.com/react-router/web/example/basic)

+# Endpoints

+Endpoints are saved as JSON files under _public/endpoints_ directory.
+ProductList can be also accessed as: https://next.json-generator.com/api/json/get/4J-_i51RV